mesosphere/dcos-commons/frameworks/kafka/docs/security.md

 }
 ```

 `service.security.authorization.super_users` should be set to a semi-colon delimited list of principals to treat as super users (all permissions).
 The format of the list is `User:<user1>;User:<user2>;...`.
-Using Kerberos authentication, the "user" value is the Kerberos primary, and for SSL Auth the "user" value is the `CN` of the certificate.
+Using Kerberos authentication, the "user" value is the Kerberos primary, and for SSL authentication the "user" value is the `CN` of the certificate.
 The Kafka brokers themselves are automatically designated as super users.